skywalkgame/blog-post/content/docs/spring24/22_/_index.md

     Fig7.
 Larimar architecture
 </p>

+Let's see how it works with details.

+First of all, Larimar trains the memory M in Fig7 so as to maximize the conditional log-likelihood of $$lnp(X|M)$$, where X is an exchangeable (order invariant) episode: $$X \equiv {x_{1}, ..., x_{N}}$$, a subset of the input data consisting of N samples.

 Our goal is to understand how to determine the writing weight and reading weight.

 First of all, let's consider the write operation (green arrows in Fig7).
 Data episode of length N is transformed into a latent vector through an encoder.
 Then, the posterior memory M given the data Z and the writing weight W0 is calculated [8].